v0LovableBoltWordPressAI DesignVibe Coding

 • Lovable uses Tailwind heavily.
 All compiled classes are captured.

-• If Lovable added Supabase auth (login forms, protected routes) — these are preserved as HTML forms but need a WordPress auth plugin to function.
+• If Lovable added Supabase auth (login forms, protected routes), these are preserved as HTML forms.
+They need a WordPress auth plugin to function.

 Starting from Bolt.new